syrusakbary/validate_email/FAQ.md

 *incoming* emails, so neither your credentials nor the switch to port 465 or 587 is of any use here.

-If your internet connection is within a dynamic range (often the case for private use) or it doesn't have a proper reverse DNS entry, the servers for many email domains will reject connections from you.
+If your internet connection is within an IP pool (often the case for private use) or it doesn't have a proper reverse DNS entry, the servers for many email domains (depending on their configuration) will reject connections from you.
 This can *not* be solved by using your provider's mail server.
 Instead, you have to use the library on a machine with an internet connection with static IP address and a proper reverse DNS entry.